 6.1 GENERAL GUIDELINES FOR THE ARTE GROUP

 Delivery date is based on the date and time when files actually reach the FTP server.
-If the time is after 12.00, APIOS switches the date to the following day.
+If the time is after 12.00, the date recorded in ARTE's programme IS ('APIOS') switches to the following day.